unibas-dmi-hpc/SPH-EXA/domain/README.md

 unified under a global octree.
 But of course, each component can also be used on its own to build domains with different behaviors.

-Cornerstone octree is a C++17 headers-only library with no external software dependencies, except for the Google test framework, used to compile the unit tests and automatically downloaded by CMake.
+Cornerstone octree is written in C++20 and CUDA with no external software dependencies, except for the GTest framework, used to compile the unit tests and automatically downloaded by CMake.
-Building client  applications using the libraries does not require any dependencies.
+It can run entirely on GPUs (AMD and NVIDIA), though a CPU version is provided as well.

 #### Folder structure